slowjams/CLR-via-C-/5-Basic Types.md

       // These two lines don't compile because C# doesn't think that v1's fields have been initialized to 0.
       SomeVal v1;
       Int32 a = v1.x; // error CS0170: Use of possibly unassigned field 'x'

+      // These two lines compile because you assign the value SomeVal v1;  // <----------also note that compilier will call struct's implicit parameterless constructor, so it is like `SomeVal v1 = new SomeVal()` v1.x = 2012;
    }
 }